gldong/duplex-indel/README.md

 ## Prepare reference files

-Duplex-indel supports both hg19 and hg38 alignments.
+Duplex-Indel supports both hg19 and hg38 alignments.
 Please make sure you are using the consistent version.

 Some reference files are directly available in the `references` folder.
 For others, follow the instructions to download them.